bakkot/buildless-ts-webapp/README.md

 Nope, sorry.

+## What about Bun / Deno / whatever?

+As of this writing those runtimes don't have `stripTypeScriptTypes` (possibly they have an equivalent; I haven't checked), but you can add a dependency on [amaro](https://www.npmjs.com/package/amaro) and then use its `transformSync` function - that's what node is using [under the hood](https://github.com/nodejs/node/blob/793a2792d5777cd59ec150e445196ffbabbc1421/lib/internal/modules/typescript.js#L47-L48) anyway.

 ## Is this really "buildless"?

 Eh, depends on your definitions.
 As far as I'm concerned, the fact that you don't have to run a build command after making changes and can write your HTML to refer to your actual `.ts` files instead of some other directory means this counts.